Student Dress Code

 Nicolas Jr. High School encourages students to dress appropriately for school.
 The daily clothing/attire should be conducive to an educational environment and should not be disruptive of school operations and the educational process.
-In cases of questionable clothing choices, the school administration and the Fullerton Police Department reserves the right to determine the appropriateness of the student’s attire.
+In cases of questionable clothing choices, the school administration reserves the right to determine the appropriateness of the student’s attire.

 The following serves as a reference to appropriate clothing while at school:

 - Dress or grooming is prohibited if it is obscene, libelous, or incites students to create a clear and present danger of unlawful acts of a substantial disruption at school.

 - Clothing should be clean and in good repair with no holes.
 Ripped jeans may be worn from the knee down.
 If holes are above the knee, leggings or other fabric must be worn to cover the holes.

 - Pants must be worn at the waist and must fit the waist without a belt.
 Visible undergarments are not acceptable.
 Belts must be appropriate to the student's waist size with plain belt buckles.
 No excessively long belts are allowed.

 - Clothing must entirely cover the front and back of the student to the waist.
 No bare-midriff, halter, off-the-shoulder, strapless, or spaghetti-strap tops are allowed.